Time-evolving psychological processes over repeated decisions: Methods

-We consider three extensions of the standard, static LBA model that allow time-varying parameters for individual participants, and we denote these extensions as ``AR'', ``trend'', and ``AR+trend''.
-The dynamic models all assume that the parameters for any participant in any given block are constant, but that those parameters evolve over blocks.
-The three models differ in the way that this evolution occurs.
-The AR model assumes that parameters evolve as a lag-1 autoregressive process.
-The trend model assumes that parameters evolve according to a polynomial regression process with linear and quadratic trends.
-The AR+trend model combines both approaches:
+Three extensions of the standard (static) LBA model that allow time-varying parameters for individual subjects are considered.
+We call these the ``AR'', ``trend'', and ``switching'' models.
+The AR and trend models assume that the parameters for any subject in any given block of trials are constant, but that those parameters evolve over blocks.
+The two models differ in the prior (group-level distribution) that they assume for this evolution.
+The AR model assumes a first-order autoregressive prior and the trend model assumes a polynomial regression prior with linear and quadratic trends.

+For the AR and trend models, we examine the effects of time-on-task by splitting the data into blocks representing different time periods.
+While coarser and finer splits are possible in principle, we respect the designs of the original experiments by using blocks defined by their procedures.
+Using blocks to define time-on-task (instead of, e.g., single trials) is an important choice because it also allows random effects for blocks -- different parameter values in different blocks, for each person, but with these constrained to follow person-level distributions across blocks and group-level distributions across people.
+This approach is similar to the multi-level modeling (or ``linear mixed effects'') taken in other situations, and used by \cite{kahana2018variability} to investigate session-by-session variability in memory performance.

-\begin{enumerate} \item AR: This extension assumes a first order autoregressive (AR(1)) process for the random effects.
-For each subject, $j=1,...,S$, and for each block, $t=1,...,T$, the density of $\alpha_{j,t}$ is
+For the {\bf autoregressive (AR)} process we assume a simple ``AR1'' model, in which the parameters governing performance in each block are random evolutions of the parameters from just the previous block (i.e., lag=1).
+For each subject, $j=1,...,S$, and for each block, $t=1,...,T$, the density of log-transformed random effects for subject $j$ in block $t$, $\alpha_{j,t}$, is

-The autoregressive coefficient $\phi_\alpha$ is scalar and is the same for all $j$, to obtain parameter parsimony, and is constrained to the interval $(-1,1)$ to ensure that distant time blocks become uncorrelated.
-Values of $\phi_\alpha$ near to 1 indicate a high correlation between adjacent blocks, while values of $\phi_\alpha$ near zero mean that the blocks are essentially independent of each other.
-Equation~\eqref{eq:TV-LBA(I)_2} initializes the $\alpha_{j,t}$ sequence by providing a prior distribution for $\alpha_{j,1}$.
-The location of the prior distribution is $\mu_\alpha$, its covariance matrix is $\kappa \Sigma_\alpha$, where $\kappa > 0 $ is a scalar.
-We believe that this is a sensible prior for $\alpha_{j,1}$, and is used in the work below with $\kappa=1$.
+where $\textrm{diag}\left(\phi\right)$ is the diagonal matrix with the diagonal vector of autoregressive coefficients $\phi=\left(\phi_1,...,\phi_D\right)$; $D$ is the dimension of $\alpha_{j,t}$, and for parsimony $\phi$ is assumed to be the same for all subjects ($j$) and its elements are constrained to the interval $(-1,1)$ to ensure that distant time blocks are less correlated.
+Values of $\phi$ near to 1 indicate a high correlation between adjacent blocks, while values of $\phi$ near zero mean that the blocks are almost independent of each other.
+Equation~\eqref{eq:TV-LBA(I)_2} initializes the $\alpha_{j,t}$ sequence by providing a prior distribution for the random effects in the first time period, $\alpha_{j,1}$; the location of this prior distribution is $\mu$ and its covariance matrix is $\Sigma$, that is, the group-level multivariate normal distribution.